mruby/mruby/doc/guides/mrbgems.md

 # mrbgems

 mrbgems is a library manager to integrate C and Ruby extension in an easy and standardised way into mruby.
-Conventinally, each mrbgem name is prefixed by `mruby-`, e.g. `mruby-time` for a gem that provides `Time` class functionality.
+Conventionally, each mrbgem name is prefixed by `mruby-`, e.g. `mruby-time` for a gem that provides `Time` class functionality.

 ## Usage